+Frontken Group recognise that the use of energy imposes environmental and societal issues and contributing to Climate Change.
 Frontken Group will continuously promote the efficient use of energy to produce and deliver world class products and services to our customers.
 We are committed to responsible energy use and will practice energy efficiency in all facilities and processes, wherever it is cost effective.
 To implement this policy, we will:

-(a) Achieve and maintain compliance with applicable legal and other requirements.

-(b) Continuously improve energy efficiency by establishing and implementing strategic energy management practices worldwide that support production, distribution and service capabilities while providing a safe and comfortable work environment.

-(c) Consider energy efficiency as a factor in product development and in process and facility design and in the procurement of goods and services.

-(d) Procure adequate and dependable energy supplies at the most advantageous rate and implement appropriate risk contingency plans to protect operations from supply interruptions.

-(e) Encourage continuous improvement in energy conservation by employees.

-(f) Use energy consumption data to establish Key Performance Indicators (KPIs) to drive performance improvements.
-We will measure, review and communicate our progress on a regular basis to ensure availability of information to our employees.

-(g) Ensure adequate resources are available to work towards achieving KPI goals
+- (a) Achieve and maintain compliance with applicable legal and other requirements. - (b) Continuously improve energy efficiency by establishing and implementing strategic energy management practices worldwide that support production, distribution and service capabilities while providing a safe and comfortable work environment. - (c) Consider energy efficiency as a factor in product development and in process and facility design and in the procurement of goods and services. - (d) Procure adequate and dependable energy supplies at the most advantageous rate and implement appropriate risk contingency plans to protect operations from supply interruptions. - (e) Encourage continuous improvement in energy conservation by employees. - (f) Use energy consumption data to establish Key Performance Indicators (KPIs) to drive performance improvements.
+We will measure, review and communicate our progress on a regular basis to ensure availability of information to our employees. - (g) Ensure adequate resources are available to work towards achieving KPI goals